 This chickpea spinach curry is perfect to enjoy by itself, with a side of rice or naan bread.
 It is cozy, warming, hearty, and also uses mostly pantry staples.

-I love curries as you can see from my vegan pumpkin curry, vegan potato curry, butternut squash curry, peanut curry or Thai red curry so this Indian inspired dish is another favorite.
+I love curries as you can see from my vegan pumpkin curry, vegan potato curry, potato spinach curry, peanut curry, vegan korma or Thai red curry so this Indian inspired dish is another favorite.
 This recipe is perfect for a weeknight dinner and also makes amazing leftovers just like my red lentil dal or chana masala!

 Before we jump into the recipe, let's talk about how you can customize it and learn some tips.

 How to make Vegan Chickpea Tomato Spinach Curry

 Chickpeas (Garbanzo Beans)

 We will be using canned garbanzo beans because they are so quick to make this recipe.
 I love the texture and they also soak up all the flavors.

 We will use tomato puree so that the sauce is very smooth and creamy.
 You can buy diced tomatoes but easily puree them in a blender for this dish.

 Using full fat coconut milk makes this dish very creamy and delicious.
 If you use light coconut milk, it will not be as creamy so keep that in mind.